Route 66, Day-to-Day Itinerary

 - 20 must-stops on US66

-Planning a road trip along America’s mother road?
-We loved it, and we also visit great cities, places with history, and fascinating people.
+Are you planning a road trip along America’s mother road?
+You’ll visit great cities, places with history, and meet fascinating people.

 Have you traveled route 66 yet?
 What are your recommendations?
 Leave us a comment!!!